terryc04/ttsky-verilog-template/docs/info.md

 A testbench is used to verify the design.
 Using the following commands allows you to run the testbench: iverilog -g2012 -o alu_sim src/project.v src/tb.v vvp alu_sim
 This testbench first tests the reset by setting rst_n to be low and check that the output is 0 using an assert.
 The functional tests cycle through each operation with provided inputs.
 All tests are verified using asserts and check the ouput on the posedge of the clock cycle.
+This is a sufficient testbench because it verifies reset and clock-edge behavior.
+By using assertions, it ensures that a logical error is caught.

+## AI Use

+Gemini AI was used to aid with syntax and how to run the testbench.
+It also helped troubleshoot the change of a wire to register in the module header.

 ## External hardware
 None are required